Next Steps Spring

 Your admission to USC is secure for the spring term, but what can you do in the fall?
 It’s up to you to decide how you’ll spend your time before enrolling at USC in January.

-You could enroll in college—even abroad—to stay on pace to finish your degree in four years.
+You could enroll in college — even at USC’s capital campus or abroad — to stay on pace to finish your degree in four years.
 Alternatively, you could take time off to work, explore new cultures or participate in a service-learning opportunity to improve the lives of those in your community or around the world.
 We’ve created helpful information to guide you through your options.

 Study

-Most spring admits will graduate with their peers who started in the fall.
+Most spring admits will graduate from USC with their peers who started in the fall.
 One way you can ensure on-time graduation* is to take courses in the fall that will count toward USC degree requirements.
-Our team can help you select courses to make sure you stay on track.
-Choose a community college or enroll as a non–degree-seeking student at a local university (look for visitor status, continuing education or extension/professional studies programs).
-You might even explore study abroad opportunities such as those listed below.

 *Please note that some majors require that a certain number of semesters be spent at USC.
-Therefore, spring admits in those majors will graduate later than their classmates admitted in the fall, regardless of coursework taken in the fall.
+Therefore, spring admits in those majors will graduate later than their fall-admitted classmates, regardless of coursework taken in the fall.

 Consider these enrollment options: